 Family connections could make all the difference when it comes to immigration.
 A family relationship could provide sponsorship and eligibility for a permanent visa.
-Familial affiliation could also enable a person to immigrate along with other family members.
+The familial affiliation could also enable a person to immigrate along with other family members.

 Those who have a close family relationship with a U.S. citizen could apply for an immediate relative visa.
 This type of visa enables the holder to become a lawful permanent resident of the U.S. and allows him or her to live and work in the country indefinitely.

 Immediate relative immigrant visas are not subject to the annual quotas that apply to other types of immigrant visas, so an immigration lawyer in Wheaton could determine whether if there is any way to demonstrate eligibility for this visa.
 Those eligible to seek an immediate relative immigrant visa include:

 Importantly, same-sex spouses are included in these family immigration categories.